 - Stage 4 – Widespread, honeycomb like scarring known as cirrhosis.

 The full name of the liver disease known as PBC has officially changed from primary biliary cirrhosis to primary biliary cholangitis.
-While the acronym is still PBC, this name change may lead to confusion and potential mistakes in diagnosis and treatment of which the PSC community needs to be aware.
+While the acronym is still PBC, due to the similar initials for these two diseases, we should all be careful to differentiate between primary sclerosing cholangitis (PSC) and primary biliary cholangiitis (PBC).